IlmarsKuht/MyProjects/README.md

 # My not so terrible, maybe a little, projects and stuff...!
+(Out of date)

 Machine Learning: